Derked/ZKHack-Puzzle1/README.md

 Got help on many aspects including solving the system with sage and the rust implementation from iazid and jb53

-Need to study more to understand fully as mathematical background is weak on solving systems over group orders
+Need to study more to understand fully

 Rust is also VERY weak as this is the first time I've ever used rust